 Your education benefits can be used for a range of options, from a full college degree to technical training, on-the-job apprenticeships and work-study programs, and even flight training.

 Having so many possibilities can seem overwhelming, so make sure you think about your personal career goals and the types of learning environments that are the best fit for you.
 You’ve worked hard to earn your benefits, so plan carefully to ensure you make the most of them.

 ● Online – You can apply for your chosen VA benefits program online through the VA Website.
 This streamlined process will only take around 30 minutes to complete.

 ● In Person – You can apply in person through your local VA Office.
 The Regional VA Office for Nevada is located in Reno at 5460 Reno Corporate Drive, Reno, NV 89511.

-● By Mail – If you prefer to apply by mail, Call 1-888-GI BILL-1 (888-442-4551) to have an application pack mailed to you.
+● By Mail – If you prefer to apply by mail, Call 1-888-GI BILL®-1 (888-442-4551) to have an application pack mailed to you.

 ● At Northwest – Northwest is committed to providing every assistance it can to our country’s servicemembers.
-Call us on (702) 403-1592 to speak to one of our enrollment experts and we will provide you with all the information you’ll need to start your application.
+Call us at (702) 403-1592 to speak to one of our enrollment experts and we will provide you with all the information you’ll need to start your application.